-- i.
-Monitoring results must be reported on a Discharge Monitoring Report (DMR) or forms provided or specified by the Director for reporting results of monitoring of sludge use or disposal practices. - ii.
-If the Permittee monitors any pollutant more frequently than required by the permit, then the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR, or sludge reporting form specified by the Director. - iii.
-Calculations for all limitations which require averaging of measurements shall utilize an arithmetic mean unless otherwise specified by the Director in the permit. - e.
+- 1) Monitoring results must be reported on a Discharge Monitoring Report (DMR) or forms provided or specified by the Director for reporting results of monitoring of sludge use or disposal practices. - 2) If the Permittee monitors any pollutant more frequently than required by the permit, then the results of this monitoring shall be included in the calculation and reporting of the data submitted in the DMR, or sludge reporting form specified by the Director. - 3) Calculations for all limitations which require averaging of measurements shall utilize an arithmetic mean unless otherwise specified by the Director in the permit. - e.
 Compliance schedules.
 Reports of compliance or noncompliance with, or any progress reports on, interim and final requirements contained in any compliance schedule of this permit shall be submitted no later than 14 days following each schedule date. - f.
-Twenty-four hour reporting. - The Permittee shall report any noncompliance which may endanger human health or the environment.
+Twenty-four hour reporting. - 1) The Permittee shall report any noncompliance which may endanger human health or the environment.
 Any information shall be provided orally within 24 hours from the time the Permittee becomes aware of the circumstances.
 A written submission shall also be provided within five days of the time the Permittee becomes aware of the circumstances.
-The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance. - ii.
-The following shall be included as information which must be reported within 24 hours under this paragraph. - A. Any unanticipated bypass which exceeds any effluent limitation in the permit.
-(See 40 CFR 122.41(g) which is incorporated by reference at R18-9-A905(A)(3)(a)) - B. Any upset which exceeds any effluent limitation in the permit. - C. Violation of a maximum daily discharge limitation for any of the pollutants listed by the Director in the permit to be reported within 24 hours.
+The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance. - 2) The following shall be included as information which must be reported within 24 hours under this paragraph. - a) Any unanticipated bypass which exceeds any effluent limitation in the permit.
+(See 40 CFR 122.41(g) which is incorporated by reference at R18-9-A905(A)(3)(a)) - b) Any upset which exceeds any effluent limitation in the permit. - c) Violation of a maximum daily discharge limitation for any of the pollutants listed by the Director in the permit to be reported within 24 hours.
 (See 40 CFR 122.44(g) which is incorporated by reference at R18-9-A905(A)(3)(d)) - g.
 Other noncompliance.
 The Permittee shall report all instances of noncompliance not reported under paragraphs (d), (e), and (f) of this section, at the time monitoring reports are submitted.
 The reports shall contain the information listed in paragraph (f) of this section. - h.
 Other information.
 Where the Permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to the Director, it shall promptly submit such facts or information. - 14.
-Bypass [R18-9-A905(A)(3)(a) which incorporates 40 CFR 122.41(m)] - a.
-Definitions - i.
-"Bypass" means the intentional diversion of waste streams from any portion of a treatment facility. - ii.
-"Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
-Severe property damage does not mean economic loss caused by delays in production.
+Bypass [R18-9-A905(A)(3)(a) which incorporates 40 CFR 122.41(m)]